Editor’s Note: This post was verified and updated on 8/20/19. Thank you.

 In myasthenia gravis, antibodies block, alter, or destroy the receptors for acetylcholine at the neuromuscular junction, which prevents the muscle contraction from occurring.
 These antibodies are produced by the body’s own immune system.
 Myasthenia gravis is an autoimmune disease because the immune system—which normally protects the body from foreign organisms—mistakenly attacks itself.

 EMG and muscle biopsy are often used for diagnosis along with blood tests to determine if the immune system is manufacturing the necessary antibodies.
 I am halfway there and so far it doesn’t appear to be a match, for all that my symptoms line up.
-It does however sound very much like a chronic illness population I would like to support here at Disability Depot, so I’ll be trying to seek out and share more information on it regularly whether it becomes my diagnosis or not because of course we committed to supporting all invisible illnesses here.
+It does however sound very much like a chronic illness population I would like to support here at the Zebra Pit, so if you have and like to write about the condition, drop me an email using our Contact form.